Home Music ProductionMIDI Keyboard Buying Guides How to Choose a MIDI Keyboard [Beginner’s Guide]

 Both the padKONTROL and FL Key have a cool feature that I still use.

 The X-Y pad on the padKONTROL allowed me to change the pitch and create some cool effects.
-The FL Key has a Pitch and Modulation wheel which is similar.
+The FL Key has a Pitch and Modulation function that behaves similarly.

 The Akai MPK Mini MK II is an example of a keyboard that utilizes pitch in the form of a joystick.